 Below is a list of our five favorite minimalist essays from other sites and our five favorite non-minimalist essays.
-These were all life changing for us.
-They resonated with us on a deeper level that touched our nerve-endings in a special way.

 1. Paring Down (on mnmlist).
 We link to this short essay more than any other.
 Paring down is a key principle within minimalism, and it reminds us that the journey is never complete.
 We think about—and take action towards—paring down every day.

-2. Discovering Simplicity [Audio by Joshua Becker] (on Becoming Minimalist).
+2. Discovering Simplicity: Audio by Joshua Becker (on Becoming Minimalist).
 We share this audio with tons of people via email.
 If you want to hear a superbly articulate introduction to minimalism—complete with a great story about the Becker family’s journey into minimalism—then listen to this.
-This audio is the perfect thing to share with people who ask “what the heck is minimalism?”
+This audio is the perfect thing to share with people who ask: “What the heck is minimalism?”

 5. A Day in the Life of a Minimalist (on Zen Habits).
-This was Joshua Fields Millburn’s first essay on Zen Habits, and it still remains one of our most popular works on the web.
+This was Joshua Fields Millburn’s first essay on Zen Habits, and it still remains one of our most popular works on the Web.
 The essay is a panoramic view of the “typical” day of a minimalist.

 2. My Last Day (on Location 180).
 Sean Ogle does a great job explaining the feelings and emotions he experienced when he left his day job.